Anthony-George449/AnthonyGeorgeCapstone/README.md

 Database Information:

-	If you would like to browse the database, you can access the Capstone.db file from the link at the top of this document and use the SQL DBMS of your choice to access the data (SQLite was used in the creation of this database) The tables that I used are named:
+	If you would like to browse the database, you can access the Capstone.db file from the link at the top of this document and use the SQL DBMS of your choice to access the data.
+	The tables that I used are named:
 	'algorithms' for storing playlist information and variable weights.
 	'algorithm_variable_updates' for storing variable counts which are used to display data in the